mmestre21/LinkedHospitalityMS-1/README.md

 * **Header** that contains the company logo and the navigation bar.
 * **Carousel** using pictures related to the Hospitality industry.
-* **About us** section that provides knowledge about the company, this has pic-tures of three key directors of the company with a quote and image.
+* **About us** section that provides knowledge about the company, this has pictures of three key directors of the company with a quote and image.
 It also has information about Who we are, what we do, and How we do it.
 * **Our Members** Shows a small group of members telling about their experience using LinkedHospitality and a series of pictures showcasing the logos of all the members.
 * **Our Events** displays information about the events, dates and venues.
 * **Get Linked** a contact form with the space to submit personal details, name, email, contact number, company and a drop-down button to choose the type of company.